MikeTannenbaum/digital-garden-jekyll-template/_notes/A starting point for thinking.md

 ---
 Hi, I’m Mike.

 You’ve stumbled into my public workspace.
 It’s a bit unusual and unlike most sites.

 This is where I share my thinking, though [[these notes are written for myself]].
 I believe [[Writing is thinking]], and this is my attempt to write and think in public.

 It’s a perpetual work in progress and evolves along with my ideas, most of which fall within these [[Writing themes]].
+Ideas and words on this site might be wrong, but that’s kind of the point—to challenge existing beliefs in ways that result in growth as a person.
+In time, I’ll learn.
+If you can help me get there faster, please comment or write me a letter anytime.

 Feel free to explore [[What has my attention now]], my [[web of thinking]], or any of the links that catch your curiosity.